 There should be no more than three voting Board members from the one state (not including the National Treasurer who is exempt).

-The National Manager, who is a non-voting member and is appointed by the Board, as determined by Rule 44.
+The appointed executive officer of the Association, know variably as either the National Manager, the Chief Executive Officer, of the Chief Operating Officer, who is a non-voting member and is appointed by the Board, as determined by Rule 44.

 The Recent Graduates Worker and Student Worker who are non-voting members and are appointed by the Board.

-The office bearers of the Association shall be elected by the Board from among its voting members at the first Board meeting following the Annual General Meeting.
-They shall hold office until either their resignation from their office or the conclusion of their elected or appointed term; each office-bearer shall be eligible for re-election by the Board, and, subject to compliance with Rule 16 (6), may serve up to a maximum of six continuous years as an office-bearer.
-The office-bearers of the Association will consist of:
+The office bearers of the Association

+will consist of:

 The National Chair

 The National Secretary

 The National Treasurer

+shall be elected or appointed by the Board from among its voting members at the first Board meeting following the Annual General Meeting

+shall hold office until either their resignation from their office or the conclusion of their elected or appointed term

+shall be eligible for re-election or re-appointment by the Board, and, subject to compliance with Rule 16 (6), may serve up to a maximum of six continuous years as an office-bearer.

 In order to be eligible for nomination to the Board a person must subscribe to the Objects and Basis of belief as stated in Rules 2 and 3 of this constitution, will reaffirm the Declaration as set out in Rule 7 (b)(iii), and can visibly demonstrate by their life a commitment to living under Biblical authority, as well as being an active and regular attendee at a Christian church.

 The elected members of Board shall be elected at the Annual General Meeting of the Association in the manner outlined in these Rules.
 Two elected Board member positions will be for re-election at each AGM.
 The positions for election will normally be the Board members who have served the longest period of a 3-year Board term, and if there are more than two Board members eligible, the two marked for election will be decided by lot.